Submitted by sam on Thu, 05/04/2023 - 12:10

 Why is Early Intervention Important?

 Early intervention is crucial in addressing developmental mathematics difficulties in students.
 It can help prevent future academic and career setbacks.
-By identifying and addressing math difficulties early on, students can build a strong foundation in mathematics and improve their overall academic success.
+By identifying and addressing math difficulties at an early stage, educators can support students in building a solid foundation in mathematics in order to improve their overall academic success.
+Research shows that providing early intervention enables students to tackle more complex mathematical concepts with confidence and ensure continued mathematical proficiency (Shanley, Clarke, Doable, Kurtz-Nelson & Fien, 2017).

 Identifying Struggles Early